 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, St. James has relatively fewer families with younger children, and/or college students.
 Combined, this makes St. James a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, St. James doesn't have a public transportation system that people use for their commute.
+St. James is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of St. James citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.74% of adults 25 and older in St. James have a college degree.